memob0x/heavyPreloader/README.md

     return result;
 });

-// fetching depliant.pdf in a separate thread and doing something with a DOM node to provide feedback to the user loader.load("depliant.pdf", { element: document.querySelector("#depliant") });
+// fetching depliant.pdf file in a separate thread and doing something with a DOM node to provide feedback to the user loader.load("depliant.pdf", { element: document.querySelector("#depliant") });
 ```